 The Dune Succession Trail is a great, quick hike that has a mix of steps and walking on the beach.
 It offers some beautiful views!

-A cool part about this trail is that there is signage about Diana of the Dunes.
+A cool part about this trail is that there is signage documenting the story of Diana of the Dunes.
 This was the nickname given to Alice Mabel Gray, who was influential in encouraging the protection of this area.

 This area also has some nice variety, with jack pine trees and great birding opportunities at Long Lake.
 Plus, you can take a dip in Lake Michigan after climbing up and down the stairs.